 Courtesy, Brooklyn Nets

 New York’s towering skyscrapers and charming brownstones provide much of the City’s character.
-A celebration of that architecture and design, Open House New York (OHNY) weekend includes free tours of buildings and sites—many of which are normally closed to the public.
+A celebration of that architecture and design, Open House New York weekend includes free tours of buildings and sites—many of which are normally closed to the public.

 Ice-Skating at Bryant Park.
 Photo: Brittany Petronella

-Outdoor Ice-Skating Rinks Open
+Outdoor Ice-Skating Rinks Open (varies, through mid-March)

-Village Halloween Parade.
-Photo: Joe Buglewicz
+Halloween Parade.
+Photo: Paola Chapdelaine

 The Art Show (sometimes late October)